 4) Consult experts

-There are some people who say writers should stick to ONLY writing what they know in terms of diversity; but then those same people often say there should be more diversity too, so I think we can safely say there are lots of mixed messages flying around!
+There are some people who say writers should stick to ONLY writing what they know in terms of diversity … But then those same people often say there should be more diversity too.
+I think we can safely say there are lots of mixed messages flying around!